rectorphp/rector/docs/create_own_rule.md

     }

     /**
-     * From this method documentation is generated.
+     * This method helps other to understand the rule and to generate documentation.
      */
     public function getRuleDefinition(): RuleDefinition
     {